BSVino/docs.gl/readme.md

     python compile_all.py --full

 If you are running Windows, there is `build_full_all.bat` for convenience.
-When the script is done building, the completed site will be in a folder named `merge_htdocs`.
+When the script is done building, the completed site will be in a folder named `all_htdocs`.

 File Structure
 --------------